SibonisoNgubane/JoJo-Cuts/README.md

 Organised my files

 ### 01 May 2025
-Removed in-line CSS elements from html and created a dedicated CSS stylesheet Added CSS elelments to highlight website images
+Removed in-line CSS elements from html

+Created a dedicated CSS stylesheet

+Added CSS elelments to highlight website images

 ### 02 May 2025